-The consolidated financial statements for the year ended 31 December 2011 comprise the Company and its subsidiaries (together referred to as "the Group") and the Group's interest in associates.
+The consolidated financial statements for the year ended 31 December 2012 comprise the Company and its subsidiaries (together referred to as "the Group") and the Group's interest in associates.

-The measurement basis used in the preparation of the financial statements is the historical cost basis except that certain investments in securities (see note 1(f)), derivative financial instruments (see note 1(g)) and employee benefit assets (see note 1(x)(ii)) are stated at their fair value.
+The measurement basis used in the preparation of the financial statements is the historical cost basis except that certain investments in securities (see note 1(g)), derivative financial instruments (see note 1(h)) and employee benefit assets (see note 1(y)(ii)) are stated at their fair value, as explained in the accounting policies set out below.